zkemail/zk-email-verify/README.md

 ./7_gen_solidity_verifier.sh
 ```

+The generated `twitter-verifier-circuits/contracts/verifier.sol` can be copied over to `twitter-verifier-contracts/src/Groth16VerifierTwitter.sol`.
+You can deploy this contract to verify the proof generated using the `zkey` with own entropy.

 #### Server-side Prover: Rapidsnark Setup (Optional)

 If you want to run a fast server side prover, install rapidsnark and test proofgen: